 This consolidation also contains all policies that remain under appeal at the Ontario Municipal Board, for which a Decision has not yet been made.

 For accurate reference, please consult the official versions of the above-referenced documents, which are available from the City of Greater Sudbury Planning Services Division.

-Includes all amendments in effect up to December 2013 - To be updated
+Includes all amendments in effect up to January 2023.

 Table of Contents